Afghani69/personal-portfolio/README.md

 I want to do something cool with the "sub-titles" under my name, let me ponder for a while and come back tomorrow.

-(29/09/2022) So it's been more than a day, I know.
+So it's been more than a day, I know.
 But I think I am on to something I believe to be cool.
 I want to have adapting icons for the subtitles (adapting meaning they change on hover)

+6. I've decided to but the icon thing on pause for now.
+Started with styling the page, changing the font sizes, line spacing etc.